Friday, November 11, 2011

 work as individual colors

-in a spectrum
+in a spectrum: chasing its

-own tail endlessly
+own tail endlessly in an

-eternal loop
+eternal loop of deeper

 and deeper detachments.

-Since its first exhibition, “Irreversible
+Since its first exhibition, “Irreversible”

 has shocked audiences

-for being 'crude'
+worldwide for being 'crude'

-and far 'too graphic'
+and far 'too graphic'.

 Fact is It knows